PacaHat/anipaca-app/website/src/privacy/index.md

 Therefore, we strongly advise you to review the Privacy Policy of these websites.
 We have no control over and assume no responsibility for the content, privacy policies, or practices of any third-party sites or services.

-This includes the use of external tracking services (e.g. MyAnimeList).
+This includes the use of external tracking services (e.g. Anilist).

 ## Changes to This Privacy Policy